 Lowestoft is situated on the south east edge of the Broads.
 The word Broad is derived from the Anglo Saxon Braedan (to spread out or broaden), and is the word commonly used in Norfolk and Suffolk to describe areas of wetland which have been expanded by medieval activity such as peat digging and locally formed small lakes.

 Lowestoft was called Lothuwistoft in the Domesday Book.

 Lowestoft’s name is derived from the Viking personal name Hlothver, and toft, a Viking word for 'homestead'.
 The town's name has been spelt variously: Lothnwistoft, Laistoe, Lestoffe, Loystoft and Laystoft.

 Lowestoft has been host to all sorts of creatures, including Ichthyosaurus, Tyrannosaurus Rex, Megatherium (giant sloth) and Woolly Mammoth.
 You can see the bones of some of them at the museum.

-Early man crossed the Alps to live at Pakefield near Lowestoft 700,000 years ago and the 30 flint tools found there represent the earliest record of human activity found so far in Northern Europe.
+After crossing Europe and the now sunken continent known as Doggerland, early humans arrived in Pakefield near Lowestoft 700,000 years ago and the 30 flint tools found there represent the earliest record of human activity found so far in Northern Europe.

 Lowestoft’s social development as a coastal resort occurred a generation later than what has been observed in other places, with the first bathing machines being placed on the beach in 1768, but it was only one feature of which note should be taken.